-If you’re curious about how to support your pregnant wife, keep reading.
+If you’re curious about how to support your pregnant wife or partner, keep reading.
 This post outlines seven helpful tips to do just that.

-Your wife is pregnant— congratulations to you both on this new chapter in your life.
-Although you may not be carrying the baby, there are plenty of ways to be still involved— the most important of which is to support your wife wholeheartedly throughout her pregnancy.
+Your partner is pregnant— congratulations to you both on this new chapter in your life.
+Although you may not be carrying the baby, there are plenty of ways to be still involved— the most important of which is to support them wholeheartedly throughout their pregnancy.

 How to support your wife during pregnancy

 Pregnancy is exciting, but it can be equally anxiety-inducing and emotional.
 Be there for your wife and support her through all the ups and downs.
 Make her feel loved, cared for, and heard.

 Listen to her when she expresses her worries or thoughts, and make her feel reassured.
 Remind her she always has a shoulder to cry on and never judge her for her emotions.
 Tell her how beautiful she is, and give her lots of affection, whether in the form of compliments or kisses.